SanathM12/PyQT-Final-Project/README.md

 - **Bang-bang control:** Turn the fan on or off based on temperature thresholds
 - **Variable control:** Dynamically adjust fan behavior to maintain a target temperature
 - **Emergency response mode:** Special high-temperature alert or response, e.g., triggered with a lighter during testing

+## Use Instructions with Arduino
+- Assemble arduino circuit
+- Connect to laptop/desktop
+- Run ControlwithGUI program and test with editing setpoints
+- Use GUI to edit PID control variables

+## Use Instructions without Arduino
+- Run ControlwithGUI file program
+- Simulator is included in this code
+- Edit PID variables
+- Run program and look at chart and edit varibales as needed